 Jobs and studentships

 Applications are invited for a PhD Studentship to undertake research on selected bishoprics in the archdiocese of Nidaros between 1250 and the Reformation.
-The Studentship will be held at the University of Aberdeen, beginning on the 1st of January 2014.
+The Studentship will be held at the University of Aberdeen, beginning on the 1st of May 2014.
 The PhD student will be attached to The Centre for Scandinavian Studies, School of Divinity, History and Philosophy, College of Arts and Social Sciences at The University of Aberdeen.